-xpanding to meet growing community needs, Kaweah Health has opened a second clinic in Woodlake, expanding much-needed adult primary care services to residents who have outgrown the existing facility.
+xpanding to meet growing com-munity needs, Kaweah Health has opened a second clinic in Woodlake, expanding much-needed adult primary care services to residents who have outgrown the existing facility.
 The new Valencia Clinic represents a significant healthcare investment in the rural community, with plans to add specialists in the future while the original location transitions to focus on pediatric care.
 "Our rural clinics allow us to bridge the gap between distance and care, ensuring patients receive the continuous medical attention they need and deserve," says Gary Herbst, CEO of Kaweah Health.
 "From preventative screenings to chronic disease management, these clinics provide essential services that help keep our communities healthy."
 Dr. Rocio Medina, a native of Woodlake, says she benefited from those services in her community as a child.
-"I went into medicine because I wanted to make a difference.
-I didn't realize I would be back to practice at the same clinic I went to as a child," Dr. Medina says.
-"It is an honor and a privilege to take care of the community.
-I hope the community continues to trust us.
-We are providing the best care possible for everyone."

 Woodlake Mayor Rudy Mendoza reminisced about when the only medical care in Woodlake was a mobile trailer in an empty lot.
 "I have witnessed a lot of change," Mendoza says.
 "It is great to see Kaweah Health make this investment in the community."
 Supervisor Eddie Valero says Kaweah Health's presence in the smaller communities is important to the wellbeing of Tulare County residents.
 "Kaweah Health has an imprint in every single community I serve," Valero says.
-"Their focus is on family, their focus is on the community, and their focus is on health care."
+"Their focus is on family, their child," Dr. Medina says.
+"It is an honor continues to trust us.
+We are providing focus is on the community, and their focus is on health care."
 Initially the clinic will have primary care, however specialists will be added as it continues to grow.
 Herbst says Kaweah Health's rural health clinics offer access to affordable care needed in these communities, taking care of people where they are.
 "These clinics aren't just healthcare facilities; they are lifelines," Herbst says.
 "By offering care close to home, we empower families to take charge of their health, prevent costly emergency visits, and build a healthier future for themselves and their loved ones."
 Kaweah Health Valencia Clinic is located at 132 S. Valencia Blvd and Kaweah Health Woodlake Clinic is located at 180 E. Antelope Ave.
 The clinics are open from 8 a.m. to 5 p.m.
 Monday through Friday.
-For appointments, call 559-564-1800.
+For appointments, call (559) 564-1800.
 Kaweah Health Valencia Clinic staff and local dignitaries cut the ribbon at the new clinic on April 3.
 This second Kaweah Health clinic in Woodlake will focus on adult primary-care services, while the original location will focus on pediatric care.